 The final step in this week's House Cleaning Schedule Challenge is to organize your cleaning supplies.

 To the extent possible, please donate these supplies to a local charity so someone else can use them to clean their home.
-However, if you've got to dispose of any household cleaners follow the directions on the bottles and follow common sense safety rules for home cleaning products.
+However, if you've got to dispose of any household cleaners follow the directions on the bottles or follow these general guidelines for how to dispose of cleaning and laundry products here.

 Next, try to consolidate your cleaning supplies into one or just a few strategic locations in your home, where you can easily access them for cleaning.
 One area to hold all your supplies, such as a cleaning closet, may make it more difficult for you to clean your home, or it might be just the ticket for your weekly cleaning routine.
 Just do what works best for you.